> Academics > Course

 KNES 6330 (3-3-0) Legal and Ethical Issues in Sport (S-L)

-This course is designed to assist students in self-evaluating and developing their moral and ethical reasoning skills as they relate to the field of sport.
-Special consideration will be given to the concepts of competition and fair play, doping and genetic enhancement in sport, gender and sexual equality and issues in the social ethics of sport.
-The course will also present an introduction to sport law.
+This course is dually designed to assist students in self-evaluating and developing their moral and ethical reasoning skills and also to educate and prepare students to have a base knowledge of the legal situations they will face as they relate to the field of sport and risk management.
+Special consideration will be given to both the macro and micro ethical concepts of competition and fair play, doping and genetic enhancement in sport, gender and sexual equality and issues in the social ethics of sport.
+Contemporary case studies examining personal, social, and organizational examples of application of legal and ethical principles will be utilized.
 This course contains a field-based service-learning component.
-Fall.
+Fall, Spring.

 KNES 6331 (3-3-0) Business of Sport

 This course provides an examination of the business of professional, club, and college sports.
 Emphasis will be given to the areas where the features of the sports industry give rise to different challenges and opportunities than those found in other businesses.
 Topics include athletes and agents, sports marketing, broadcasting and media, stadiums and arenas and financial valuation and profitability.
 Spring.